failgood/failgood/README.md

 ## Running a single test file

-You can also run a single file with the main method method:
+You can also run a single file with the "main method method":

 ```kotlin
 fun main() {